On the past maximal development of near-FLRW data for the Einstein scalar-field Vlasov system: Preliminaries

 In the following, we understand initial data to be embedded into a spacetime $(\M,\g)$ along $\iota$ such that $(\M,\g,\phi,\overline{f})$ solves the ESFV system with

-where $T\iota$ denotes the tangent map of $\iota$.
+where $T^\ast \iota$ denotes the cotangent map of $\iota$.
 The maximal globally hyperbolic development of such data is unique, as shown in \cite{FB52, CBGer69}.
 We thus assume said solution to be globally hyperbolic throughout.
-FLRW initial data is canonically embedded into the corresponding FLRW solution such that the embedded data reads
+FLRW initial data is, surpressing the embedding, given by